dsp2003/clef/README.md

  - Hi-tech Pickaxe  (d: 9001, b: 4, d: 4.2)

 + [R] Drills and pickaxes can be repaired with bars, ore and diamonds (open your inventory, equip tool, select ore/bar/diamond and right-click on the tool icon)

++ [R] Restored unique look for Wire Tool and Paint Tool

 + [N] Chainsaw can be crafted via Metalwork Station for 6 Durasteel Bar and 12 Steel Bar